yeti-platform/yeti-platform.github.io/content/docs/export-configuration.md

     command: ['tasks']
 ```

-** note: for S3 there are tons of different environment variables to configure everything from different providers to how authentication to the buckets are done.
+** Note: For S3 there are tons of different environment variables to configure everything from different providers to how authentication to the buckets are done.
+Shown above is just a common pattern, not an all-encompassing one.

 The you can include your secret credentials in a `.env` file.